grc-iit/.github/profile/README.md

 We bridge the gap between data scientists and system architects through cutting-edge solutions and advanced high-performance computational capabilities.
 Our work spans from innovative memory systems to distributed computing solutions, all aimed at tackling real-world challenges in data management and processing.

+## 🌱 Getting Started

+New to GRC?
+Here's how you can get involved:

+1. 💻 Browse our [repositories](https://github.com/orgs/grc-iit/repositories) to explore our open-source projects
+2. 📚 Read our [documentation](https://grc.iit.edu/docs/index) to understand our technologies
+3. 🎓 Check out our current [projects](https://grc.iit.edu/research/projects) and find ways to contribute
+4. 📝 Explore our [publications](https://grc.iit.edu/publications) to dive deeper into our research
+5. 💬 Join our [community chat](https://grc.zulipchat.com/join/wry2a7adzoxsgw2ynimm3s6v/) to connect with other members

 ## 🚀 Featured Projects

 Here are our major research initiatives, developed by our talented students and researchers: